Best Christmas Events in Colorado 2023

 Pearl Street/1300th block

-Lights of December Parade– great family Christmas event
+Lights of December Parade

-On December 2nd, head to the downtown area as plenty of floats parade around.
+On December 7th, head to the downtown area as plenty of floats parade around.
 Each float was made by different members of the community, be it businesses, clubs, churches, or nonprofits.
 Wait till the very end when Santa will make his way through on parade.

 Start time: 6pm.
 Parade starts at 15th and Walnut